 This class tests your knowledge of vehicle diagnostics.
 An important aspect of automobile engineering is building cars to specification, ensuring they follow regulations and perform at their full capacity.

-This course aims to eliminate human error.
-While you can’t eradicate it entirely, this instruction equips you with the methods, knowledge, and skills needed to spot issues with electrical wiring, faults, and more.
+This course aims to reduce human error.
+It equips you with the methods, knowledge, and skills needed to spot issues with electrical wiring, faults, and more.

-By the end of the course, you can spot electrical malfunctions and remedy various performance issues.
+By the end of the course, you’ll be able to spot electrical malfunctions and remedy various performance issues.
 And at only two hours, it’s not a huge time commitment.
-The popularity of this course is a testament to how well it equips participants in the mechanical engineering of motor vehicles.
+The popularity of this course is a testament to how well it equips participants in the manufacturing of motor vehicles.

 Best Free Automobile Engineering Courses

-Want to dip your toe in the waters of automobile engineering without a financial commitment?
-That’s good news, as there are a few free courses to give this discipline a test drive.
+Want to dip your toe in the waters of automotive engineering without a financial commitment?
+Below are a few free courses to give this discipline a test drive.

 - Provider: edX

-Since safety is a central tenet of sound automobile engineering, it makes sense that aspiring professionals should spend time studying safety measures.
-This free automobile engineering course from Chalmers Institute of Technology examines the importance of road safety and traffic in designing motor vehicles.
+Since safety is a central tenet of sound automotive engineering, it makes sense that aspiring professionals should spend time studying safety measures.
+This free course from Chalmers Institute of Technology examines the importance of road safety in designing motor vehicles.

-Over seven weeks, students learn essential safety functions, the most cutting-edge safety software, and ways to account for traffic in safety tests.
-This course will cover rigorous data analysis, statistical measurements, and case studies to better understand the impact that basic road safety has on the car design process.
+Students learn essential safety functions, the most cutting-edge safety software, and ways to account for traffic in safety tests.
+The curriculum also covers rigorous data analysis, statistical measurements, and case studies.
+You’ll soon have a better understanding of the impact that basic road safety has on the car design process.

 - Provider: National Skill Development Corporation